 I am an Assistant Professor in the School of Electrical Engineering and Computer Science (EECS) at Oregon State University, where I lead the Intelligent and Reliable Autonomous Systems (IRAS) research group.
 I am also an affiliate member of the Collaborative Robotics and Intelligent Systems (CoRIS) Institute at Oregon State University.
 I earned my Ph.D. in Computer Science from the University of Massachusetts Amherst, where I was advised by Shlomo Zilberstein.

 My research interests are in designing AI systems that are safe, reliable, and unbiased.
 My current research focus is on developing techniques for reliable decision-making in autonomous systems that operate in fully and partially observable environments.
-I am a recipient of the Outstanding Paper Award at RLC 2025, Outstanding Program Committee Member Award at ICAPS 2022, IJCAI 2020 Distinguished Paper Award, and a Rising Stars in EECS 2020 workshop participant.
+I am a recipient of the NSF CAREER award, Outstanding Paper Award at RLC 2025, Outstanding Program Committee Member Award at ICAPS 2022, IJCAI 2020 Distinguished Paper Award, and a Rising Stars in EECS 2020 workshop participant.
 I serve as a Program Co-Chair of the International Conference on Automated Planning and Scheduling (ICAPS), 2026.
-During the summer of 2019, I interned in the Intelligent Systems Division at NASA Ames Research Center .

 Contact: sandhya.sai AT oregonstate.eduOffice: 3005 Kelley Engineering CenterRecent News